timescale/docs.timescale.com-content/using-timescaledb.md

 [streaming replication tutorial][replication].
 Streaming replication setups can be further extended to offer high availability and failover using community tools like [patroni][patroni].

-Write clustering for multi-node TimescaleDB deployments is under active development, and we're excited to share our progress with the community soon.
+Write clustering for multi-node TimescaleDB deployments is now available with TimescaleDB 2.0.
+Read more about [multi-node capabilities][multi-node-basic] or join our #multinode channel in our [community Slack][slack]

 That being said, workloads that may require a multi-node deployment on NoSQL databases can often be handled by a single TimescaleDB instance with one or more read replicas.
 The power of using a relational database to handle production-level time series data is discussed in further detail in this [blog post][nosql-blog-post].

 If you're entirely new to PostgreSQL, here are some resources to help you get started:
 - [PostgreSQL Manuals][postgres-manuals]